Did you know that we have fifteen cocktails on our Budapest taproom menu?

 It’s no accident that we’ve mentioned these two cocktails on one line — they only have one significant difference: their base spirit.

 A Moscow Mule is made with vodka, lime, and ginger beer, while a Dark & Stormy swaps out the vodka for rum.

-When looking for suitable soft drinks for our cocktails, our primary consideration was that they need to be in aluminum cans rather than glass bottles.
+When looking for suitable soft drinks for our cocktails, our primary consideration was that they be in aluminum cans rather than glass bottles.
 But unfortunately, we couldn’t find a single ginger beer that suited our taste profiles.
 What was left for a brewery to do?

 Make our very own, obviously! 🍺

 Our Gravity ginger beer is naturally fermented, which means that we take advantage of the bacteria and yeasts naturally found in ginger and avoid adding any manufactured yeast.
 The end result is a strongly ginger-flavored, slightly spicy beverage that’s perfect in a Moscow Mule made with Tito’s Vodka and in a Dark & Stormy made with Gosling’s Black Seal Rum.

 Notes: funk (the good kind), smoke, vegetal, and spice